 The Evolution Deceit

-The History Of Bolshevik Savagery
+Chapter 2.
+The History of Bolshevik Savagery

 The 20th century was the bloodiest period in human history, with world wars, genocide, concentration camps, the development of chemical and nuclear weapons, bombings, guerilla wars, and terrorist activities unheard before.
 As a result of this savagery, the number of dead is estimated in the hundreds of millions.